EdwinBot72/Openregio/replit.md

 **Storage Layer:**
 - Storage interface pattern (`IStorage`) for data access abstraction
-- In-memory implementation (`MemStorage`) for development
+- In-memory implementation (`MemStorage`) currently active with rich seed data
-- Database implementation using Drizzle ORM for PostgreSQL
+- Database implementation available using Drizzle ORM for PostgreSQL (not currently used)
 - UUID-based primary keys for all entities
+- Seed data includes ~12 entrepreneurs, 3 proposals with votes, 3 activities, and statistics

 **Middleware Stack:**
 - JSON body parsing with raw body preservation for webhooks